-Whether you’re stuck inside, working from home, or just back after a long shift doing something vitally important to keep our city going, yoga could be the answer.
+Whether you’re stuck inside or working from home doing something vitally important to keep our city going, yoga could be the answer.

 Digme at Home

-With its swanky studios closed across London, Digme is posting the schedule to its virtual workouts on social media channels.
-You then have to sign up for its streaming service to gain access – or take a free trial.
-Unlimited access to over 100 live and on-demand classes will require membership for £29.99 per month – or you can stick to on-demand classes for £9.99 per month, or pay £6 per live class on a pay as you go basis.
+With its swanky studios close by across London, Digme is posting the schedule to its virtual workouts on social media channels.
+You then have to sign up for its streaming service to gain access or you can stick to on-demand classes for £9.99 per month, or pay £6 per live class on a pay as you go basis.
 Once you’re set-up, move all lamps away from the vicinity and get ready for that reverse warrior pose.

 Down to Earth

-This beautifully designed compact studio in Tufnell Park is great if you prefer small class sizes.
+This beautifully designing by compact studio in Tufnell Park is great if you prefer small class sizes.
 Get to know its teachers via pre-recorded full-length classes on the website.
-The usual schedule of classes will be available on-demand on a pay per view basis (£10 per class), with members getting access to the full range of videos.
+The yoga studios live online class will be available on-demand on a pay per view basis with members getting access to the full range of videos.
 Too uncoordinated to follow the poses?
 Just smash that pause button.
-There’s also a limited number of live Zoom classes if you’re craving as much of a human connection as possible while you practice.

 One Yoga London

 Missing your regular class?
-The timetable at One Yoga London is going virtual for the foreseeable, with yoga flow and pilates sculpt classes being beamed from the studio straight into your living room.
+The yoga studios live online class at One Yoga London is going virtual for the foreseeable, with yoga flow and pilates sculpt classes being beamed from the studio straight into your living room.
 Livestream those calming vibes, complete with a soothing soundtrack and end of class guided Shavasana to quarantine any anxious thoughts.
-Book online and you get a code to view the live class, with unlimited access starting at £35 for 21 days.

 Paper Dress Yoga